zr-tex8r/PXchfon/README.md

 Revision History
 ----------------

+  * Version 2.1  ‹2023/08/11›
+      - New command `\pxchfonsetup`.
+      - `maybe-multiweight` forces to output map lines for japanese-otf.
+      - Add flag `\pxchfonNoCheckMultiweight`.
+        (Old experimental `\pxchfonMaybeMultiweight` is deprecated.)
+      - New option `nocheck-expert`.
+      - New option `resetdvidriver`.
+      - Warn if `(no)alphabet` is omitted without using a preset.
+      - Improve error/warning messages.
   * Version 2.0  ‹2023/08/28›
       - Use keyval package.
       - Now options on direct-Unicode settings are provided as a single